 We Would Like to Honor You

-Welcome to North Alabama’s treasure trove of wisdom, where folks aged 60 and above come together.
+Welcome to North Alabama’s treasure trove of wisdom, where seniors of all ages come together.
 By simply being here and weathering life’s journey, we’ve become writers, poets, and storytellers—some of us with a knack for spinning tales.

 Select a Senior to Read Their Story